lucassha/DevOps-Student-Roadmap/Blogs/Blog4.md

 ### October 2018 - Blog 4
 #### Docker Compose

 Bonjour!
 This month I decided to go a new route and make a YouTube tutorial series on Docker Compose.
-Last post, I mentioned a post on TravisCI with a Python script, but I thought this Docker Compose would line up nicely since the last post was on Docker basics.
+Last post, I mentioned TravisCI with a Python script, but I thought this Docker Compose lesson would line up nicely since the last post was on Docker basics.

 If you do want some exposure with Docker and Travis automated deployments, I have a repo [here](https://github.com/lucassha/python-docker-travis-cd) where I basically did what I mentioned.